Reece Horn: Frankfurt Galaxy

 Horn was signed by the Frankfurt Galaxy of the European League of Football during the 2022 season.
 In the final 8 games Horn played in the regular season, he had 39 receptions for 683 yards and 11 touchdowns.
 The Galaxy finished the season with an 8–4 record.
 Horne played the full 2023 season.
 He finished the season with 61 receptions for 875 yards and 8 Touchdowns in 12 games.

 Vienna Vikings (second stint)

 On May 29, 2024, Horn signed with the Vienna Vikings of the European League of Football.
 The Vikings finished the regular season unbeaten 12–0.

 Horn finished the regular season playing 11 games, catching 75 passes for 1164 Yards, and 13 touchdowns.

+IBM Big Blue

+On April 1, 2026, Horn signed with the IBM Big Blue of the X-League.
+Horn made his debut in the season opener against Fuji Xerox Minerva AFC, recording a team-high eight receptions for 59 yards and an eight-yard touchdown reception from Jiya Wright in a 14–7 loss.
+In the Big Blue's next game, he recorded nine receptions for 94 yards and two touchdowns in a 24–12 victory over Nojima Sagamihara Rise.